rishipande/simzone/README.md

 ## Configuration Details

-Simzone stores its settings using `@AppStorage` (UserDefaults), including:
+Simzone stores all preferences using `@AppStorage` (backed by UserDefaults).
+Settings are grouped into the following categories:

+### Date & Time Formatting
-- `simzoneDateFormat` – main display format
+- `simzoneDateFormat` — main time/date display format
+- `simzoneShowTimeDifferences` — show or hide “+3 hrs” style offsets
+- `simzoneShowCopyButtons` — enable or disable per-row copy buttons
+- `simzoneShowAdjustButtons` — enable or disable the + / − / reset scrub controls

+### Local Time
+- `simzoneShowLocalTime` — show or hide the local time section
+- `simzoneLocalTimeLabel` — customizable label for the local time row

+### Added Time Zones
-- `simzoneLocation1...simzoneLocation5` – selected time zone identifiers
+- `simzoneLocation1…simzoneLocation5` — selected time zone identifiers
-- `simzoneLocation1Name...simzoneLocation5Name` – custom display names
+- `simzoneLocation1Name…simzoneLocation5Name` — optional custom names
+- These values determine the order, naming, and number of time zones shown in the popover.

+### Menu Bar Settings
-- `simzoneShowTimeInMenuBar` – toggle for time vs icon in the menu bar
+- `simzoneShowTimeInMenuBar` — show actual time instead of an emoji icon
-- `simzoneMenuBarShortName` – short label shown before the menu bar time
-- `simzoneMenuBarTimeZoneId` – which time zone the menu bar time tracks
+- `simzoneMenuBarTimeZoneId` — which time zone the menu bar clock uses
-- `simzoneMenuBarFormat` – compact time format for the menu bar
+- `simzoneMenuBarFormat` — compact time format for the menu bar
+- `simzoneMenuBarShortName` — optional 1–5 character prefix label
-- `simzoneMenuBarEmoji` – emoji/text shown when time is hidden
+- `simzoneMenuBarEmoji` — emoji/icon shown when the time is hidden

-Everything is stored locally and can be reset by deleting the app’s preferences if needed.
+---

+All settings are stored locally using standard macOS preferences.
+To reset Simzone completely, delete its UserDefaults entry using `defaults delete` or remove the app’s preferences file.

 ---